Alabama WR Ryan Williams sends message to Vanderbilt: 'We're going to kill an ant with a sledgehammer'

 "Going into this game, we don't call them revenge games … we're going to kill an ant with a sledgehammer this year," Williams told Jon Gruden during a recent interview.
 "Every game we fell short last year, we definitely got red eyes going into them (this year)."

+Vanderbilt quarterback Diego Pavia was quick to respond to Williams' quip.
+Pavia posted a screenshot of Williams' quote set to Gucci Mane's "Made It (Outro)" and highlighted the lyric "They actin' like they tough but don't want no confrontation" on his Instagram story.

-The Commodores converted several crucial third downs, rushed for 167 yards as a team including 120 from quarterback Diego Pavia and used an early defensive touchdown to apply pressure.
+The Commodores converted several crucial third downs, rushed for 167 yards as a team including 120 from Pavia and used an early defensive touchdown to apply pressure.

 Vanderbilt's win snapped the Crimson Tide's 23-game streak in the series and was the program's first victory in 61 tries against top-5 competition all-time.
 To say it was an unforgettable effort in Nashville for Clark Lea's group is an understatement.